bitwiseag/aws-lambda-sms-notification-ec2-status/README.md

+Tested June 2020

+Required attaching these policies to the IAM role

+AmazonEC2ReadOnlyAccess
+AmazonSNSFullAccess

+to edit lambda permissions:  click on permissions tab > click on role > add policies

+To set up a scheduled event use CloudWatch
+Go to Events -> Rules
+It's pretty easy from there

+A cron expression is used to specify the schedule
+Note that it uses UTC 24 hour times

+e.g.

+	cron(0 9 * * ? *)

+is a daily 9am UTC event.

 # Send SMS alert with count & type of running EC2 instances

 I created this lambda function to send me the count and type of EC2 instances running in my account *(Yes, I'm burnt few times by unused EMR clusters).